 What a weird time to be contemplating starting or finishing an urban planning or urban studies degree in the US, especially if:

 One: Above all, make sure that you have an active library card or cards (in some cases available to non-residents and non-students) and get in the habit of READING and taking notes daily — books, plans, reports, dissertations and articles that interest you.
-Read about the (cultural, environmental, built form etc.) history and conditions of your hometown, favorite cities and/or place(s) where you plan to study or work.
+Read about the (cultural, environmental, built form etc.) history and conditions of your hometown, favorite cities and/or place(s) where you plan to live, visit, study or work.
 Ask colleagues for reading recommendations about specific places or topics.
-While not a typical urban planning book list, here are some of my suggestions.
+While not a typical urban planning book list, here are some of my reading suggestions.

-Two: Learn about your local government’s current and past annual budgeting, and get involved (remotely) in 2021 budgeting — what have been the priorities?
-Think about what infrastructure or other projects have been delayed or lost funding over the years?
+Two: Learn about your local government’s current and past annual budgeting, and get involved (remotely) in budgeting — what have been the priorities?
+Think about what infrastructure or other projects have been delayed or lhave ost funding over the years?
 What hasn’t been prioritized with budgeting?
 What do your friends and neighbors think should be priorities?
 For future generations (thinking of the likely time frame of many urban planning projects)?

 Six: Keep an eye on Bloomberg CityLab for featured writing about urban design, culture, transportation, environmental issues, economic development, housing, equity and governance.